RuneShultz/Mainproject/README.md

 # Testing
 1. Download this file, https://www.swift.ac.uk/archive/reproc/00016150001/uvot/image/sw00016150001ubb_sk.img.gz
 2. In your files, unzip the image by extracting it into your Home directory
-3. Paste it in the 'fits_image_url' place
+3. paste the link inside the single-quotes by fits_img_url
 4. For the NAXIS use 1
 5. in the yaxis put 826
 6. in the xaxis put 927